 We were warned that the winds can sometimes get strong.
 WHENEVER you get IN or OUT of the car, hold on to the doors!!
 One thing that the rental company looks for on return, is when the door get ‘blown backwards’.
 It damages the door hinges and body work and then it’s your fault.
 If this happens you have to pay the insurance premium even though you haven’t hit anything.

 Of course a huge draw to Iceland is the incredible landscape and nature experiences.
 These are my tips for visiting these places in Iceland in April!

-The Blue Lagoon – Visiting over the Easter Weekend, it was very busy and there were a LOT of large groups of students on school trips (it’s definitely worth buying tickets in advance).
+Visiting over the Easter Weekend, it was very busy and there were a LOT of large groups of students on school trips (it’s definitely worth buying tickets in advance).
 The lagoon was big enough to be able to find a quiet spot to be able to lose them in the steam!
-It did provide us with entertainment though, watching the kids take their un-waterproofed iPhones into the water with them and subsequently then destroy them.
+It did provide us with entertainment though.
+The school kids took their un-waterproofed iPhones into the water and subsequently then destroyed them.

 The changing rooms are very clean & despite the signs you can get away without having to remove all your clothes!
-However there are lots of people that obviously have a lot more body confidence than us conservative Brits because there were a lot of boobs and bottoms hanging out.
+However there were lots of people that obviously have a lot more body confidence than us conservative Brits.
+You may want to avert your eyes!

-The water wasn’t as hot as I expected it to be, you had to hunt for the REALLY hot patches…and once you found them, they were lovely!
-Saying this though, considering the outside temperature was somewhere around freezing point, I didn’t feel cold, I was just expecting it to feel more like a hot tub temperature!
+The water wasn’t as hot as I expected it to be.
+You had to hunt for the REALLY hot patches.
+Once you found them, they were lovely!
+Saying this though, considering the outside temperature was somewhere around freezing point, I didn’t feel cold.
+I was just expecting it to feel more like a hot tub temperature!

 You can enter and exit the Lagoon from a pool INSIDE the building.
 The first time my Dad visited, he didn’t realise and ended up taking a cold dash outside!